Wild Side - Elsie Silver

 (4.5 Shock.
 Horror.)

-When I think of small-town anything two authors come to mind – Ana Huang & Elsie Silver.
+When I think of small-town anything two authors come to mind – Tessa Bailey & Elsie Silver.
 I discovered Elsie back in 2023 when I read her Chesnut Springs series in 2 weeks flat.
-I’ve got the whole series up on my blog and I of course have some fan favorites.
+I’ve got the whole series up on my blog and I of course have some fan favourites.
 Then came along the Rose Hill series with Wild Love.
 I didn’t love it so I wasn’t that hyped for Wild Eyes.
 However, that one snippet we got at the end of the book was giving major Brendan and Piper vibes from It Happened One Summer by Tessa Bailey so I had no qualms about pre-ordering it.
 I fell in love with West and Skyler instantly.
 It was a 5/5 read and got me into this small-town country vibe reading slump.
 Then Wild Side was coming out.
-Truth me told I never cared much about Tabitha or Rhys from what we were fed in Wild Eyes.
+Truth be told I never cared much about Tabitha or Rhys from what we were fed in Wild Eyes.
 I bought it and it sat on my shelf for months after the release.

-Well I recently re-read Wild Eyes again and eager for some more snippets of West & Sky, I begrudgingly picked up Wild Side.
+Well, I recently re-read Wild Eyes again and eager for some more snippets of West & Sky, I begrudgingly picked up Wild Side.
 And then my heart broke in two when Rhys shed actual tears.
 I loved every second of the book.

 Is it better than Wild Eyes?
 No of course not.
 But it is still up there with my top 5 Elsie Silver books?
 Hell yeah.

 So let’s talk about who we have.
 We have Tabitha Garrison who owns the Bighorn Bistro right here in Rose Hill.
 She worked her way up and eventually bought it.
 Tabitha also had a sister called Erika who gave birth to a beautiful boy Milo who’s now 3.
 Nicknamed Tabby Cat, the spitfire first meets Rhys years ago when Erika first moved into to one of his properties.
-A pinky promise was made and then hatred and malic took over Tabby’s heart when she was under a misconception.
+A pinky promise was made and then hatred and malice took over Tabby’s heart when she was under a misconception.
 The misconception that Rhys evicted her sister which lead to a spiral back into drugs and death.
 And so that love-hate tug of war began.

 Rhys is a professional wrestler, and Erika stated that Milo would be his in the will she left.
 That was the biggest obstacle that led to their marriage of convenience because Rhys?
 He was not a Canadian citizen, so guess what Tabby suggested when he was stopped at the border?
 A marriage.
 Ha!
 The way I love these kinds of books.